Morris Bishop: Writings and scholarship

-On working in those areas of relative unfamiliarity, Bishop himself commented:
+On working in those areas of relative unfamiliarity, Bishop said:

 I get bored by doing the same thing over.
 No, it's not a question of being the "well-rounded" man, but I simply wish to satisfy my curiosity about one thing and then go on to another.

 Bishop's papers are held at Cornell University Library's Special Collections.

 Pascal

 The review of Bishop's book Pascal: The Life of Genius (1936) in the St. Louis Post-Dispatch called it "the first complete description of Pascal as man and as historical figure to appear in English", and praised it highly, particularly for its lively description of the dispute between the Jesuits and Port-Royal.
-The New York Times review described it as "a solid, comprehensive and valuable addition to the library", with "a heroic attempt to explain the achievements of Pascal as a scientist, philosopher and theologian", and praised Bishop's enthusiasm in writing about Pascal.
+The New York Times review described it as "a solid, comprehensive and valuable addition to the library" with "a heroic attempt to explain the achievements of Pascal as a scientist, philosopher and theologian", and praised Bishop's enthusiasm in writing about Pascal.